It will only take 15 minutes to read this post!

 Origin Location: Fujian Province Anxi area

-Overall: curly, fat round knot, heavy Leveling, shape like a dragonfly, spirochetes, frog legs
+Overall: curly, fat round knot, heavy Leveling, shaped like a dragonfly, spirochetes, frog legs

 Color: green sand.